 Research carried out by Hampshire faculty and students in the School of Critical Social Inquiry focuses on questions (not hypotheses) that center on meanings underlying social, political, and other actions, especially in circumstances where there is likely to be a gap between word (attitudes, policies, etc.) and deed (acts, lived through experience, etc.).
 This approach to research challenges the mainstream assumption that useful, legitimate knowledge is testable and replicable, and offers an alternate definition of research as grounded in different forms of knowledge.

-For those who work in disciplines found in the schools of Cognitive and Natural Science research is a process by which a hypotheses is generated (e.g. through aggregation, observation, experimentation) and information is collected (e.g. through aggregation, observation, experimentation) to interpret or evaluate the hypotheses.
+For those who work in disciplines found in the schools of Cognitive and Natural Science, research is a process by which a hypothesis is generated (e.g. through aggregation, observation, experimentation) and information is collected (e.g. through aggregation, observation, experimentation) to interpret or evaluate the hypotheses.